sysdiglabs/falco-workshop/README.md

 # to use 'su', set a password for root (not set by default)
 sudo passwd root

+# or use it with sudo
+sudo su

 # exit Vagrant box
 exit